Documented to be almost always right 99.8% of the time.

 New York Times says, no, he can get there.

-You have a bunch of conservatives who are talking about no Trump gonna go third party, having a meeting today to talk about maybe going third party, maybe what you know what to do about Trump.
+You have a bunch of conservatives who are talking about no Trump going to go third party, having a meeting today to talk about maybe going third party, maybe what to do about Trump.

 Why?

-Here you have Lindsey Graham saying that he's gonna do a fundraiser for Trump while also saying that Kasich is the most viable general election candidate.
+Here you have Lindsey Graham saying that he's going to do a fundraiser for Trump while also saying that Kasich is the most viable general election candidate.

 You've got a guy here, Ted Cruz.